-A. No and yes.
-You can use any egg substitute that is approved for baking.
-We’ve also used ground flax meal as an egg replacement (1 egg=1 tablespoon flax meal plus 3 tablespoons water).
-It will result in a slightly drier bread.
+Yes, you can use any egg substitute that is approved for baking.
+We’ve also used ground flax meal as an egg replacement (1 egg=1 tablespoon flax meal plus 3 tablespoons water), though it will result in a slightly drier bread.

 Q. Am I supposed to prepare the instant pudding or just add it dry to the ingredients?

-A. Just pour the dry instant pudding mix in with the other ingredients as listed.
+A. No, just pour the dry instant pudding mix in with the other ingredients as listed.

 Q. I’m trying to make the traditional sourdough bread recipes with my starter but my dough isn’t rising.
-Help!
+Why?

 Q. I live at a high altitude and the recipes aren’t coming out right.
 Why?

 A. You need to make adjustments for high altitude baking: leavening agents, baking time, and baking temperature all need to be taken into consideration.
-For a helpful link on high altitude baking, visit King Arthur Flour: http://www.kingarthurflour.com/recipe/high-altitude-baking.html.
+You may also need to decrease the amount of sugar, and increase liquid and flour depending on the recipe.

 Q. Are there other things I can make with the starter other than Amish Friendship Bread?

-A. You can bake bread, muffins, cupcakes, cake, pancakes, waffles, scones, cookies and biscuits with the starter.
+A. You can bake bread, muffins, cupcakes, cake, pancakes, waffles, scones, cookies, and biscuits with the starter.
 You can experiment yourself whenever you have extra starter, or check out our Recipe Box for over 250 Amish Friendship Bread recipes.